NoMoreActimel/dla2023-as/README.md

 # Voice Anti-spoofing Homework

 This is a repository with the as homework of the HSE DLA Course.
-It includes the implementation of FastSpeech2 model architecture and all training utilities.
-The training was performed on the LJSpeech dataset.
+It includes the implementation of RawNet2 model and all training utilities.
+The training was performed on the ASVspoof2019 dataset, with all audios being randomly cropped to 64000 frames - 4 seconds.

 ## Installation guide